richardwillars/thinglator/README.md

-# Homebox
+# Devling
-Homebox makes home automation simple and flexible.
+Devling makes home automation simple and flexible.
 It provides a uniform interface for interacting with IOT and home automation devices.
 Most home automation devices have their own communication protocols and standards, which make it a nightmare to integrate into home automation hubs (you have to build, maintain and support each and every device individually).
-Homebox acts as a translator and **provides a consistent and standard way for accessing home automation devices**.
+Devling acts as a translator and **provides a consistent and standard way for accessing home automation devices**.

 The result is that home automation hubs no longer have to have knowledge of how to work with each device - they just need to know how to communicate with types of devices (speakers, lights, switches etc) on Homebox and they'll have support for potentially unlimited devices!